 What are these pages you may ask?
 Well, these are the pages that you need not only for SEO but also for legal reasons.

-The about me page is one of the most important pages on your whole website.
+The about us page is one of the most important pages on your whole website.
 It will help you to build trust with your readers through a personal connection, while also giving you more SEO with Google.

-This page ties in very strongly to the about me page, and it is another essential pillar of your blog.
+This page ties in very strongly to the about me page, and it is another essential pillar of your law blog.

-Setting up a contact me page can be done easily through WordPress plugins.
+Setting up a contact us page can be done easily through WordPress plugins.
 My preference for setting up forms is the plugin Ninja Forms.
 Not only is it free, but it is very simple to use and allows you to set up forms within minutes.

 For example, when someone uses the contact forms on your website, they are giving away their personal information (their name and email address).
 If you use Google Analytics, you are also tracking people’s activity on your website.